ThinkR-open/remedy/README.md

 All the functions are meant to be mapped to keyboard shortcuts.
 A list of suggested shortcuts is provided towards the end of this README.

-> Note that all the addins/shortcuts below will also work without selecting any text.
+> Note that most of the addins/shortcuts below will also work without selecting any text.

 Install
 -------